utmgdsc/CarbonTrack/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
-- [ ] I have requested for code review
+- [ ] I have requested for code review from at least one team mate and our mentor
 - [ ] I have locally tested my changes and addresesd any bugs
 - [ ] All naming standards are followerd (i.e branch, commits, title)